Interblockchain/EOSPlus/README.md

 # Usage

-Simply import the module and contruct a new instance by passing the connection parameters to the constructor.
+Simply import the module and construct a new instance by passing the connection parameters to the constructor.

 ```javascript
 const EOSPlus = require("EOSPlus");